Home Articles

 Tiling on Trend

-If your bathroom remodel plans include new tile flooring, there are plenty of options to stay on trend this year.
-Adding texture or geometric patterns to your floor can help make it a visual centerpiece while installing heated tile flooring can make it a luxurious escape.
-Selecting a trend that fits your space and your budget is key to a successful remodel that you’re sure to enjoy for years to come.
+If your bathroom remodel plans include new tile flooring, there are plenty of directions to explore this year.
+Adding warmth through earthy stone tones, bringing in organic texture with a tumbled or biophilic finish, or upgrading to heated floors for daily comfort are all strong choices.
+Selecting a trend that fits your space and your budget is the key to a remodel you'll enjoy for years to come.

 Marble is timeless and elegant.
 Popular choices include Carrara, Calacatta, and Crema Marfil, and can be found in different color shades to fit any home design.
 In addition to never going out of style, marble is durable and adds both luxury and value to your home.